Lumavate-Team/documentation/docs/6-CLI.rst

         The script luma.exe is installed in 'C:\ComputerName\UserName\AppData\Roaming\Python\Python37\Scripts' which is not on PATH.
         Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

+  #.
+The CLI should now be installed.
+Continue on to :ref:`Provisioning Credentials`.

  Installing the CLI as an Admin:

   #.
 Clone the `CLI repo <https://github.com/LabelNexus/lumavate-cli>`_.